 When traveling to the desert you will need to drive a well-equipped 4x4 vehicle and travel in a convoy with other cars also stocked with extra water, gas, food and a charged cell phone.
 Let someone know where you are heading and how long you plan to be away, so they can contact assistance if you're unable to do so yourself.

 Roundabouts are commonplace, but the rules around them might be unfamiliar to you.
 In Oman, drivers on the inside lane always have right of way.
 If a driver on the inside lane is flashing their high beams at you, they're telling you to let them get off the roundabout.

 But no-one will gesture rudely at you or shake their fist.
 Even a gentle tut-tut is unheard of – because road rage is illegal.
 Showing any kind of anger, even mild irritation, and you will be reported to the police.

 It's also illegal to drive a dirty car.
 You need to keep it washed and buffed or face a potential on-the-spot fine of 10 Omani Rials (US$26).

 Can't be bothered washing a hire car?
-Take advantage of the public transport and let someone else do the driving (and waxing).
-There are public buses and coaches operated by MWASALAT offering a safe, clean and efficient way to get between Oman's cities and towns, plus there is also a Muscat to Dubai service.
+Take advantage of public transport and let someone else do the driving (and waxing).
+Public buses and coaches operated by MWASALAT offer a safe, clean and efficient way to get between Oman's cities and towns, and there is also a Muscat to Dubai service.